cooljeanius/wesnoth_mods/campaigns/Northern_Rebirth/README.txt

   isn't as much of a gameplay reason for the Heavy Infantrymen, but hey, why not add them?
-07a Settling Disputes: added more villages to map, gave player and Stalrag more gold, varied the starting HP/EXP of starting units with difficulty, removed gold from liches
-08a Elvish Princess: increased turn limit, basic gold tweaks, vary radii of starting village capture areas with difficulty, have Atul drop some gold 09a Introductions: vary the type of some trolls with difficulty; give player
+07a Settling Disputes: added more villages to map, gave player and Stalrag more gold, varied the starting HP/EXP of starting units with difficulty to give Stalrag a better chance of survival, removed some gold from liches 08a Elvish Princess: increased turn limit, basic gold tweaks, vary radii of starting village capture areas with difficulty, have Atul drop some gold 09a Introductions: vary the type of some trolls with difficulty; give player